v1kt0r1337/MM6-Weapon-Effects/README.md

 If higher threshold is 0.5 then HP needs to be equal or below 50%, if higher threshold is 1 then the criteria is automatically achieved.

+#### Scale - wefScale
+Used by weExtraDamageWhenPlayerCondition.
+If set to scaleWithLowHP it will deal additonal damage the lower the players HP/FullHP ratio is, if set to scaleWithHighHP it will deal additional damage the higher the HP/FullHP ratio is.

 ## Weapon effects required fields

 #### Ambush - weAmbush